 24. Option 2 also distinguishes between aqueous solutions and other mixtures, treats aqueous solutions identically to Option 1, and also treats the substance (UN 3423) the same as in Option 1.
 However, for non-purely aqueous solutions/mixtures, it proposes a new UN number and assigns a classification, borrowing the cut-off values proposed by the Netherlands in ST/SG/AC.10/C.3/2022/24.
 It also introduces a new special provision, YYY, to clarify the difference between UN 1835 and UN XXXX.

-25. In both options, Cefic and DGAC believe special provision 279 is appropriate against all packing groups for all entries, and the Sub-Committee is invited to consider whether special provision 223 was appropriately applied.

 VII.
 Proposals

-26. The Sub-Committee is invited to consider the overview provided above, the more detailed technical information presented in the annexes, and the following proposal.
+25. The Sub-Committee is invited to consider the overview provided above, the more detailed technical information presented in the annexes, and the following proposal.